raganwald/raganwald.github.com/_posts/2019-01-26-reduce-reuse-recycle.md

 The result is identical to the behaviour of making a copy every time we slice, or every time we write, but we're stingier about making copies when we don't need them.

-And now, other destructive methods are literally a doddle:
+And now, emulating other `Array.prototype` methods that modify the underlying array is easy.
+For example:

 ```javascript
 class Slice {